 Liquidity or refinancing risk arises when a company is not able to arrange funding at terms and conditions corresponding to its creditworthiness.
-Cautious maturity distribution of debt portfolio and sufficient cash, short-term investments and committed and uncommitted credit facilities are maintained to protect short-term liquidity and to manage refinancing risk.
+Cautious maturity distribution of interest-bearing debt and sufficient cash, short-term investments and committed and uncommitted credit facilities are maintained to protect short-term liquidity and to manage refinancing risk.
 Diversification of funding among different markets and an adequate number of financial institutions are used to safeguard the availability of liquidity at all times.
 Treasury monitors bank account structures, cash balances and forecasts of the subsidiaries and manages the utilization of the consolidated cash resources.

 At end of 2022 Cash and cash equivalents amounted to EUR 277 million (EUR 517 million) and current interest-bearing financial assets managed centrally by Treasury to EUR 30 million (EUR 47 million).
 Due to the global nature of operations, some of the Valmet subsidiaries are located in countries in which currency is subject to limited exchangeability or capital controls.
 Given Valmet’s total liquidity position, balances in such countries are immaterial.

 In 2022, the outstanding EUR 179 million term loan was repaid and a new term loan worth EUR 50 million was withdrawn.
 In order to finance the completion of the merger with Neles, Valmet withdrew EUR 350 million term loan facilities.
 As part of the merger term loans worth of EUR 365 million were assumed by Valmet, of which EUR 150 million was repaid immediately on the merger registration date and EUR 215 million in December 2022.